Course Title: iPhone Software Engineering

 Course Description

-A Mac computer or a Mac laptop is required to complete this course.
+A Mac laptop or iMac is required to complete this course.
 Latest version of ‘Xcode’ will be used to develop applications.
 Current SWIFT and the Apple iOS SDK will be used as a basis for teaching programming techniques and design patterns related to the development of standalone applications and mobile portals to enterprise and m-commerce systems.

 Emphasis is placed on the processes, tools and frameworks required to develop applications for Apple iPhone and iPad Touch devices.
-You will work at all stages of the software development life-cycle from inception through to implementation and testing.
-In doing so, you will be required to consider the impact of user characteristics, device capabilities, networking infrastructure and deployment environment, in order to develop software capable of meeting the requirements of stakeholders.
+You will work at all stages of the software development lifecycle from inception through to implementation and testing.
+In doing so, you will be required to consider the impact of user characteristics, device capabilities, networking infrastructure and deployment environment, to develop software capable of meeting the requirements of stakeholders.

 Objectives/Learning Outcomes/Capability Development